testcontainers/testcontainers-go/docs/features/creating_container.md

 }
 ```

-### Lifecycle callbacks
+### Lifecycle hooks

-_Testcontainers for Go_ allows you to define your own lifecycle callbacks for better control over your containers.
-You just need to define functions that return an error and implement the `testcontainers.Lifecycle` interface.
-The `testcontainers.Lifecycle` interface has the following methods:
+_Testcontainers for Go_ allows you to define your own lifecycle hooks for better control over your containers.
+You just need to define functions that return an error and receive the Go context as first argument, and a `ContainerRequest` for the `Creating` hook, and a `Container` for the rest of them.
+The `testcontainers.ContainerLifecycleHooks` struct has the following methods:

 * `Creating` - called before the container is created
 * `Created` - called after the container is created